 - Heroic BSOD / Heroic RROD: After suffering firsthand the cruelty of the woman he's in love with, Gen is very thoroughly broken.

 - Narrative Profanity Filter: Used in the books to filter out the harsher language (although some swearing is left uncensored).
 One line from A Conspiracy of Kings justifies the use of the trope by adding in characterization of the main narrator:

 I screamed at them every curse I ever practiced when I was alone, trying to imitate the Thief of Eddis, but I doubt I sounded anything but hysterical.

-No Hero to His Valet: While no one who knows him doubts he's one of the most capable people in the universe, Eugenides' cousins, father, wife, gods, and even his Lawful Stupidbodyguard all put up with his royal petulance only for so long before threatening to sit on him.
+- No Hero to His Valet: While no one who knows him doubts he's one of the most capable people in the universe, Eugenides' cousins, father, wife, gods, and even his Lawful Stupid bodyguard all put up with his supreme petulance only for so long before threatening to sit on him.

 Costis: Oh, my god.